webvisum/Xtest/README.md

 ### Using Selenium

 You have to start Selenium first.
-We provide all required files in app/tests/selenium.
+We provide all required files in app/tests/selenium - not the directory app of Magento but the directory app in xtest.
 Just run start.sh to start it.

 ### Using Page-Objects